Moment-sequence transforms: Introduction

 The ubiquitous encoding of functions or measures into discrete entities, such as sampling data, Fourier coefficients, Taylor coefficients, moments, and Schur parameters, leads naturally to operating directly on the latter `spectra' rather than the original.
 The present article focuses on operations which leave invariant power moments of positive multivariable measures.
 To put our essay in historical perspective, we recall a few similar and inspiring instances.

-The characterization of positivity preserving analytic operations on the spectrum of a self-adjoint matrix is due to L\"owner in his groundbreaking article \cite{Loewner34}.
-Motivated by the then novel theory of the Gelfand transform and the Wiener--Levy theorem, in the 1950s Helson, Kahane, Katznelson, and Rudin identified all real functions which preserve Fourier transforms of integrable functions or measures on abelian groups \cite{HKKR,Kahane-Rudin,Rudin59}.
-Roughly speaking, these Fourier transform preservers have to be analytic, or even absolutely monotonic.
-The absolute monotonicity conclusion was not new, and resonated with earlier work of Bochner \cite{Bochner-pd} and Schoenberg \cite{Schoenberg42} on positive definite functions on homogeneous spaces.
-Later on, this line of thought was continued by Horn in his doctoral dissertation \cite{horn}.
+The characterization of positivity preserving analytic operations on the spectrum of a self-adjoint matrix is due to Loewner in his groundbreaking article~\cite{Loewner34}.
+Motivated by the then-novel theory of the Gelfand transform and the Wiener--Levy theorem, in the 1950s Helson, Kahane, Katznelson, and Rudin identified all real functions which preserve Fourier transforms of integrable functions or measures on abelian groups~\cite{HKKR,Kahane-Rudin,Rudin59}.
+Roughly speaking, these Fourier-transform preservers have to be analytic, or even absolutely monotonic.
+The absolute-monotonicity conclusion was not new, and resonated with earlier work of Bochner~\cite{Bochner-pd} and Schoenberg~\cite{Schoenberg42} on positive definite functions on homogeneous spaces.
+Later on, this line of thought was continued by Horn in his doctoral dissertation~\cite{horn}.
 These works all address the question of characterizing real functions $F$ which have the property that the matrix $(F(a_{ij}))$ is positive semidefinite whenever $(a_{ij})$ is, possibly with some structure imposed on these matrices.
-Schoenberg's and Horn's theorems deal with all matrices, infinite and finite, respectively, while Rudin et al.~deal with Toeplitz-type matrices via Herglotz's theorem.
+Schoenberg's and Horn's theorems deal with all matrices, infinite and finite, respectively, while Rudin et al.~deal with Toeplitz-type matrices via results of Herglotz and Carath\'eodory.

 In this article, we focus on functions which preserve moment sequences of positive measures on Euclidean space, or, equivalently, in the one-variable case, functions which leave invariant positive semidefinite Hankel kernels.
 As we show, these moment preservers are quite rigid, with analyticity and absolute monotonicity again being present in a variety of combinations, especially when dealing with multivariable moments.
+We state in detail in Section~\ref{Sprelim} our results for one-variable functions and domains and for moment sequences of measures on them, but first we present in Section~\ref{Sconclude} tabulated lists of our results in one and several variables.